Five homers help Braves power past Phillies, 15-3

-PHILADELPHIA (AP) — Atlanta used the long ball in a big way as Freddie Freeman, Abraham Almonte, Ozzie Albies, Austin Riley and Joc Peterson all homered to lead the Braves past the Phillies in a 15-3 rout on Saturday night.
+PHILADELPHIA (AP) — Atlanta used the long ball in a big way as Freddie Freeman, Abraham Almonte, Ozzie Albies, Austin Riley and Joc Peterson all homered to lead the Braves past the Philadelphia Phillies in a 15-3 rout Saturday night.

 The win allowed the Braves to move back into a tie for second place in the National League East with Philadelphia with identical 48-49 records.
-It is the fourth time this year that the Braves have hit five or more homers in a game
+It is the fourth time this year that the Braves have hit five or more homers in a game.

+Even with the injury to Ronald Acuña Jr., the Braves bats are still making a case for general manager Alex Anthopoulos to become a buyer before the July 30 trade deadline in a push to win a fourth straight NL East title.

+“It is either going to help Alex go get us some guys or not,” said Freeman, who was 2 for 4 with three runs scored.
+“When you play eight or nine games against the teams right in front of you, it’s big.
+But we have to take care of business (Sunday) so we can keep getting closer and closer to the Mets.”

 Almonte had three hits with three RBIs as the Braves chased Phillies starter Vince Velasquez after just 2 1/3 innings and six earned runs.
 In four July starts, Velasquez (3-5) has allowed 19 earned runs in 15 2/3 innings (10.91 ERA).

+“I was hitting the ball (early), but it was hitting gloves,” Freeman said.
+“It’s nice to have some balls fall in.”

 Almonte golfed a hanging inside slider deep into the bleachers in right center for a solo homer in the second for a 3-0 lead.
-In the third, Freeman scored on Dansby Swanson’s double that chased Velasquez after just 2 1/3 innings and six runs allowed.
+In the third, Freeman scored on Dansby Swanson’s double that was Velasquez’s final hitter of the night.

+“It’s a tough day on my end,” Velasquez said.
+“It’s kind of embarrassing, to be honest with you.
+But I have to accept it for what it is and get ready for my next start.”

 Two hitters later, Almonte singled off reliever Brandon Kintzler to score Austin Riley and Swanson for a 6-0 Braves lead.